 Mastering FAQ

-What kind of can i expect from Mastering?
+What kind of outcomes should I expect from Mastering?

-Your final mixes are fine-tuned to ensure a smooth and cohesive sound for your project.
-This includes adjusting the EQ for better balance, enhancing the dynamic range and stereo image, reducing noise, and fixing any issues.
-Plus, we’ll handle the editing, sequencing, and prepping the files for the formats you need, along with adding the necessary metadata.
+Your final mixes are fine-tuned to create a smooth and unified sound for your project.
+This includes adjusting the EQ for improved balance, enhancing the dynamic range and stereo image, reducing noise, and resolving any problems.
+After that, focus on sequencing and preparing the files in the necessary formats, while also including the required metadata.

 What is the difference between Mastering and Stem Mastering?